Hal Puddy

 Harold Marvin Puddy (August 18, 1925 – January 31, 1975) was an American professional football player who played at the tackle position on both offense and defense.
 He played college football for Oregon State and professional football for the San Francisco 49ers.

-Early years
+Early life

 Puddy was born in 1925 in Hood River, Oregon.
 He attended Hood River High School.

 College football

 Puddy played college football for the Oregon State Beavers from 1945 to 1947.
 He also played as a center for the Oregon State basketball team.
 He received the U. G. Dubach Award for Citizenship while at Oregon State.
 He earned a degree in civil engineering from Oregon State.

 Professional football

 Puddy played professional football in the All-America Football Conference (AAFC) for the San Francisco 49ers during their 1948 season.
 He appeared in a total of six games for the 49ers.
 Puddy later recalled his time with the 49ers: "I was a tackle, light but quick.
 Football was kind of boring, though, because we only worked out for two hours a day."